Full field X-ray Scatter Tomography: Materials and Methods

 The rat was held using cling film in a PMMA semi-annular holder, with its anterior-posterior axis held vertical, close to the rotation axis.
-The lungs were aerated with a custom-designed ventilator \cite{KitHa10} via an endotracheal tube that was sealed off at a fixed pressure of 20\unitspace\si{cm}H\textsubscript{2}O. For each sample 1,600 scatter-image exposures of 1/3\unitspace\si{s} were acquired at equispaced angles over 360${}^\circ$.
-Scatter images were acquired with \si{\micro}Manager \cite{EdeTs14}.
-Because of limitations in our timing source, three absorption images were acquired with the transmission detector for each scatter image, i.e. 4,800 40\unitspace\si{ms} exposures.
-The same exposure timings were used to acquire 50 dark-field and 50 flat-field images.
-With the scatter detector, a dark field image $I_\mathrm{D}$ was obtained by averaging 50 1/3\unitspace\si{s} exposures taken with the beam off.
-The X-ray beam illuminating the sample was sufficiently stable that it was not necessary to correct individual scatter images for global intensity variations.
-The images must, however, be corrected for the cross-sectional intensity profile of the incident beam.
-This was done by sampling the beam profile parallel to the detector face with a 6\unitspace\si{mm} thick PMMA sheet, moving the sheet to positions that cover the volume swept out by a sample throughout a rotation sequence (see Fig.~\ref{fig:flat_fielding}).
+The lungs were aerated with a custom-designed ventilator \cite{KitHa10} via an endotracheal tube that was sealed off at a fixed pressure of 20\unitspace\si{cm}H\textsubscript{2}O. For each specimen, 1,600 scatter-image exposures of 1/3\unitspace\si{s} were acquired at equispaced angles over 360${}^\circ$.
+Scatter images were acquired with the software \si{\micro}Manager \cite{EdeTs14}.
+Because of limitations in our timing source, three transmission images were acquired for each scatter image, i.e. 4,800 40\unitspace\si{ms} exposures.
+The same exposure timings were used to acquire 50 dark-field and 50 flat-field images for correcting the transmission images and performing \gls{ct} reconstruction.